New State (ok. 1567–ok. 1085 p.n.e.)

 United Arab Republic (1958-1971)

 The risen state 1 February 1958 years from the merger of Egypt and Syria.
 5 February 1958 its president was Gamal Abdel Naser.
-W 1961 year Syria withdrew from the union, but Egypt retained the name of the United Arab Republic until 1971.
+In 1961 year Syria withdrew from the union, but Egypt retained the name of the United Arab Republic until 1971.

 Arab Republic (from 1971)